WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 **4. Sort Colors**

+Key to this problem is to have two tails.
+One on either side of the array.
+Iterate through it starting at zero and see which color it is.
+If it's 0 or 2 then we need to swap with the appropriate tail.
+If it's 2 specifically, after swapping, we check what the new value is.
+If it's 0 then we need to do another swap, if it's 1 then it stays where it is, if it's 2 then we do another swap.
+Keep doing this until the iteration reaches the end of the array.

 **5. Move Zeroes**

 Set a tail and then iterate through the indices of the array.
 If the indice is not a zero, then swap it with the tail value and